aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 <span class="image">![PTQ](PTQ2.png?raw=true)</span>

-For the queries listed above in the previous section, this section contains individual metrics about each query ID with stats like `concurrency` (calculated as a function of the timespan and total `Query_time`), `exec time`, `rows sent`, `rows examine` etc. This also provides the number of occurrences of a query in the slow log.
+For the queries listed above in the previous section, this section contains individual metrics about each query ID with stats like `concurrency` calculated as a function of the timespan and total `Query_time`, `exec time`, `rows sent`, `rows examine` etc. This also provides the number of occurrences of a query in the slow log.
 You can collect these slow logs in a file and call them as `slow_query_log3`.

 <span class="image">![PTQ](PTQ3.png?raw=true)</span>

 ## 10. Summary

-In this exercise you have use
+In this exercise you have used:

 *  RDS monitoring tools like CloudWatch Metrics, Enhanced Monitoring to understand the database workload.
 *  RDS performance monitoring tools like Performance Insights and its counters to understand the workload.